-But how much does it cost to remove the storage heaters and replace them with a gas boiler and radiators?
+But how much does it cost to remove the electric heaters and replace them with a gas boiler and radiators?

 On this page we’ll cover: